CraftAcademyLabs/ca_course/week7/cooper_client_react/04_saving_data.md

 You have to import his file to the `DisplayCooperResult` component.

 So from our component, we send in the result to this function.
-First thing we do is grabbing the current user id in a variable.
-Then we make a post request to the backend with that current users id and result.
+The first thing we do is grabbing the current user id in a variable.
+Then we make a post request to the backend with that current user's id and result.
 The response we get back gets sent back to saveCooperData function in the `DisplayCooperResult` component.
 If there is no error in the response, we call on the entryHandler.
-We have not defined the `entryHandler` yet, but lets do it now.
+We have not defined the `entryHandler` yet, but let's do it now.

 Add this to `App` component: